4thOffice/4oDragonHack/README.md

 5. If you will use actions enter the URL of your server (can be done later)
 6. Add webhooks for endpoint (if you are using actions, can also be done later):
     - POST action
-7. Look at examples in this repository
+7. Look at examples in this repository (every example has HTTP and Python SDK example)
+8. If you will need to access other users (e.g. impersonate them), send your API KEY to Kaja